inaryang/portfolio-optimization/README.md

 ---

+## Mathematical Formulation

+Portfolio expected return is computed as:

+E[R_p] = w^T μ

+Portfolio volatility is computed as:

+σ_p = sqrt(w^T Σ w)

+where:
+- w is the vector of portfolio weights
+- μ is the vector of annualized expected returns
+- Σ is the annualized covariance matrix of asset returns

+---

 ## Results and Analysis

 - The S&P 500 ETF (SPY) achieved the highest Sharpe ratio among manually constructed portfolios